build-on-aws/content/tutorials/build-ci-cd-pipeline-iac-cloudformation/index.md

 ![Console CloudFormation Changeset created ](images/console_cfn_change_set.png)
 </br>

-A reviewer will confirm that all the actions have run successfully, the changeset is clean.
+A reviewer will confirm that all the actions have run successfully, the change set is clean.
 In our case, I am the reviewer, so in my browser, I will go to the `Code` -> `Pull Requests`, and then click on `Merge`.

 >If there are conflicts, or if the merge can't be completed, the merge button is inactive, and a `Not mergeable` label is displayed.
 In that case, you must obtain approval from any required approvers, resolve conflicts locally if necessary, and push those changes to the `test-pr-workflow` before you can merge.

 ![CodeCatalyst Mergeable request is all green](images/cc_mergeable_request.png)

 </br>
-At this point you have 2 options for merge strategies. :
+At this point you have 2 options for merge strategies:

 1. **Fast forward merge** - Merges the branches and moves the destination branch pointer to the tip of the source branch.
 This is the default merge strategy in Git. **Select this option** for this blog.
 </br>

 2. **Squash and merge** - Combines all commits from the source branch into single merge commit in the destination branch.

-You can optionally, delete the source branch after merging this pull request.
+You can optionally delete the source branch after merging this pull request.
-In our case, the source branch is `test-pr-workflow` and I am deleting this branch to keep my branching structure clean and simple.
+In our case, the source branch is `test-pr-workflow`, and I am deleting this branch to keep my branching structure clean and simple.

 ![CodeCatalyst Merge Pull request dialog](images/cc_merge_pull_request.png)
 </br>